epilogue \ 01

 Paul Blackmore - Australians \ Responses to the Land

-I have a wonderfully charming and quirky neighbour, in his late 70's, who is always knocking at my door to tell me about a play, music, film or some extravaganza that he has experienced, and thinks I should be privy to.
+I have a wonderfully charming and quirky neighbour, in his late 70's, who is always knocking at my door to tell me about a play, music, film or some extravaganza that he has just experienced and thinks I should be privy to.
 Many times I have come home to one of his drawings or a piece of writing slid under my door, and sometimes a book he has discovered that reminds him of me, left sweetly in my hallway.

 THE LAND THAT SHAPED THEM